Séance: Stage mediumship

-Leader-assisted séances
+Leader-assisted

 Leader-assisted séances are generally conducted by small groups of people, with participants seated around a table in a dark or semi-dark room.
-The leader is typically asserted to be a medium and he or she may go into a trance that theoretically allows the spirits to communicate through his or her body, conveying messages to the other participants.
+The leader is typically asserted to be a medium and he or she may go into a trance that theoretically allows the spirits to communicate through their body, conveying messages to the other participants.
 Other modes of communication may also be attempted, including psychography or automatic writing, numbered raps, levitation of the table or of spirit trumpets, apports, or even smell.
 It was thought spirits of the dead resided within the realm of dark and shadow, making the absence of light a necessity to invoke them.
 Skeptics were unwilling to accept this required condition.
 Saying,"You would not buy an automobile if it was only presented in the dark."

 This is the type of séance that is most often the subject of shock and scandal when it turns out that the leader is practicing some form of stage magic illusion or using mentalism tricks to defraud clients.

-Informal social séances
+Informal social

 Among those with an interest in the occult, a tradition has grown up of conducting séances outside of any religious context and without a leader.
 Sometimes only two or three people are involved, and, if they are young, they may be using the séance as a way to test their understanding of the boundaries between reality and the paranormal.
 It is in such small séances that the planchette and ouija board are most often utilized.

-Spiritualist Seance
+Spiritualist

 Here spiritualists and practitioners (psychic and mediums) hold a seance so that all participants speak with various personalities in the spirit world.
 This held in a seating manner in a circle.

-Séance tools and techniques
+Tools and techniques

 Mediumship, trance, and channeling

 Mediumship involves an act where the practitioner attempts to receive messages from spirits of the dead and from other spirits that the practitioner believes exist.
 Some self-ordained mediums are fully conscious and awake while functioning as contacts; others may slip into a partial or full trance or into an altered state of consciousness.
 These self-called "trance-mediums" often state that, when they emerge from the trance state, they have no recollection of the messages they conveyed; it is customary for such practitioners to work with an assistant who writes down or otherwise records their words.